Learning fluid physics from highly turbulent data using sparse physics-informed discovery of empirical relations (SPIDER): Sparse physics-informed discovery of empirical relations

 \subsection{Learning boundary conditions}

 SPIDER can also be used to discover boundary conditions.
-In this case the rotational symmetry is partially broken: instead of rotations in all three spatial directions, the problem is only invariant with respect to rotations about the normal ${\bi n}$ to the boundary.
-The library of terms that transform as vectors near the boundary include ${\bi n}$ in addition to ${\bi u}$ and $\nabla$.
+In this case, the rotational symmetry is partially broken: instead of rotations in all three spatial directions, the problem is only invariant with respect to rotations about the normal ${\bi n}$ to the boundary. {The reduced symmetry group describing boundary conditions is O(2).} The library of terms that transform as vectors near the boundary includes ${\bi n}$ in addition to ${\bi u}$ and $\nabla$.
 We exclude time derivatives, because these can be eliminated with the help of the bulk equations.
 We also exclude the dependence on $p$ to keep the library to a reasonable size (this dependence is trivial to restore).
-Retaining terms that contain each of ${\bi u}$ and $\nabla$ at most once yields a vector equation
+Retaining terms that contain each of ${\bi u}$ and $\nabla$ at most once {(${\bf n}$ has unit magnitude and is allowed to appear an arbitrary number of times)} yields a vector library

-Next, since they have different symmetries, we separate the normal and tangential components by applying the projection operators $P_\perp={\bi n}\otimes{\bi n}$ and $P_\parallel=\mathbb{1}-{\bi n}\otimes{\bi n}$ to the library \eqref{eq:bclib}, where ${\bi n}\otimes{\bi n}$ represents the tensor product of the normal vectors.
-We eliminate all terms which have identically vanishing projections.
-Furthermore, we can also eliminate all terms involving $\nabla\cdot{\bi u}$, since we have already identified the continuity equation \eqref{eq:divu}.
+{Next, since they transform differently under rotation about the surface normal ${\bf n}$}, we separate the normal and tangential components by applying the projection operators $P_\perp={\bi n}{\bi n}$ and $P_\parallel=\mathbb{1}-{\bi n}{\bi n}$ to the library \eqref{eq:bclib}, where ${\bi n}{\bi n}$ represents the tensor product of the normal vectors.
+We prune all terms which have identically vanishing projections.
+Furthermore, we can also prune all terms involving $\nabla\cdot{\bi u}$, since we have already identified the continuity equation \eqref{eq:divu}.
+This results in two libraries for the boundary conditions: